New at-home device aims to improve bladder control for spinal cord injury patients

 Summary

-This study tests a device that stimulates a nerve in the leg to help people with spinal cord injury manage bladder function at home.
-About 21 adults with chronic injury above the T9 level will try the treatment.
-The goal is to see if it is safe, easy to use, and can reduce the need for bladder medications.
+This study tests a device that stimulates a nerve in the leg to help people with spinal cord injury manage their bladder function at home.
+About 21 adults with chronic spinal cord injury (at level T9 or above) will use the device and be monitored for safety, reliability, and ease of use.
+The goal is to see if this approach can reduce the need for bladder medications and improve quality of life.

 Disclaimer